 Admission for the general public is FREE!
 Additional options for reserved seating or special promotion packages may be available at a later time; check back again soon for more options!

-The mission of the Thunderbirds is to support U.S. Air Force recruiting and retention programs, reinforce public confidence in the U.S. Air Force, and demonstrate to the public the professional competence of Air Force professionals.
+The mission of the Thunderbirds is to support U.S. Air Force recruiting and retention programs and to reinforce public confidence in the U.S. Air Force and demonstrate to the public the professional competence of Air Force professionals.
 The Thunderbirds also represent the United States and its armed forces to foreign nations and project international goodwill.

 All Thunderbirds are representative of the excellence and professionalism found throughout the Air Force.
 Thunderbirds consider themselves lucky to represent the best - those serving around the world.

 The Thunderbirds fly the Lockheed Martin F-16 Fighting Falcon.
 The F-16 Fighting Falcon is a compact, multirole fighter aircraft.
 It is highly maneuverable and has proven itself in air-to-air combat and air-to-surface attack.
 It provides a relatively low-cost, high-performance weapon system for the United States and allied nations.

 Members of the Thunderbirds are volunteers drawn Air Force-wide from their respective career fields.
 There are 12 officers; eight pilots -- six who fly the demonstrations and six support officers.
 More than 120 enlisted people are on the support team.
 They come together, combining their experience and skills to form a self-sufficient flying organization capable of planning, accomplishing and supporting the Thunderbird mission.